andyselden/mobile_app/fastlane/README.md

 ----

 ## Android
-### android certificates
+### android local_apk
 ```
-fastlane android certificates
+fastlane android local_apk
 ```
-Fetch certificates and provisioning profiles
+Build a local apk
-### android beta
+### android beta_internal
 ```
-fastlane android beta
+fastlane android beta_internal
 ```
-Submit a new Beta Build to Apple TestFlight

-This will also make sure the profile is up to date
+This will distribute a build to the internal track of the play store
 ### android release
 ```
 fastlane android release